 CAC out of the building August 2024, hopes to have plan together by late August.

-Potential December of this year, task force and draft proposal to landlord about another space.
+Landlord asked for a potential December of this year transition, task force sent draft proposal to landlord about another space.

 Paul asked the anticipated construction costs (rent, space, cost, goal end of August upfit commit to September.